 Early Notables of the Garllend family (pre 1700)

-More information is included under the topic Early Garllend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garllend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garllend family to Ireland